A recent report has stated that UK workers lose 86 minutes a day due to losing internet connectivity.

 Fibre to the Premise (FTTP)

 The new industry standard!
 Currently coverage of the UK is very low but fibre is the basis of the new broadband networks being built and will become the norm within the next 5 years, especially as the copper networks become phased out.
 A pure full fibre connection and no reliance on copper.
-Far faster speeds, currently up to 330mbps download and 50mbps upload.
-This is expected to change soon as the fibre circuits being installed are cable of 1gbps download.
+Far faster speeds, now up to 1GB download and a massive 115mbps upload.

 Fibre is a more stable connection and speeds do not fluctuate as much.
 Pricing is comparable to FTTC with no need for the copper line.
 No copper line meaning no worries about the distance from the exchange, the speed you are quoted is the speed you get and no degradation in service when the weather is bad.

-Prices start from £39.99 ex VAT per month and is available on a minimum 12 month agreement
+Prices start from £35.99 ex VAT per month with a FREE Static IP address and is available on a minimum 12 month agreement through KAT Communications.

 Anthony added “With Openreach plans, though unrealistic as they are to switch off the copper network in some form from 2025 the future is full fibre and ultrafast.
 From a providers view point we see far less broadband outages in fibre compared to any other type of broadband.
 Its stable, its reliable and the speed you pay for is the speed you receive.
 No hazy estimates based on ideal scenarios.”